-- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical rooms and equipment; - c. to assist in the monitoring of first aid equipment and boxes on school site;

-- d. ensure all accidents within the area of responsibility are recorded in line with the school policy; - e. to assist in the development and health promotion activities at the school.
+- 1. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - 2. to maintain the school medical rooms and equipment; - 3. to assist in the monitoring of first aid equipment and boxes on school site; - 4. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 5. to assist in the development and health promotion activities at the school.

-3.7 The Premises Manager will
+3.7 The School Business Manager will

-- a. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - b. ensure any defect reports are addressed; - c. keep records of hazards identified on site by staff and the remedial action taken and when: - d. when liaising with contractors, assume the duties as outlined in 3.9 below; - e. ensure all accidents within the area of responsibility are recorded in line with the school policy; - f. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place; - g. support the Headteacher in her role as Health and Safety Co-ordinator.
+- 1. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - 2. ensure any defect reports are addressed; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.9 below; - 5. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 6. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place. - 7. support the headteacher in her role as Health & Safety Co-ordinator.